namrithakumar/mealoptimizerui/README.md

 ## About

-Meal planner (http://www.myclaypot.com) is a unique planner that takes in a list of user meals and provides a menu in 2 flavors.
+http://www.myclaypot.com is a unique planner that takes in a list of user meals and provides a menu in 2 flavors.

 COST OPTIMIZED PLAN - Tells you the cheapest way to eat your meal of choice